KilianMYSPRO/gymFamily/walkthrough.md

 - **JSON Template**: Verified that clicking the "Template" button in the Planner import modal populates the textarea with the sample JSON.
 - **Modal Redesign**: Verified that helper buttons are now in a toolbar and the footer is simplified.
 - **Sync Status**: Verified that the status indicator shows "Synced" (Green) when the app is idle/up-to-date.
+- **Profile Tabs**: Verified that the new "Data" tab exists and correctly houses the sync and backup features, while "Details" remains focused on user info.